jakobzhao/geog371/lectures/lec04/readme.md

 >  **System architecture for web mapping**.
 >
->  - A line extends from the cloud on the top into a wide diagram with the label: Internal network.
+>  - A line extends from the cloud on the top into a wide rectangle diagram with the label: Internal network.
 >  - The line leads to the drawing of a Web server and then, below the Web server, to a Geospatial server.
 >  - The line then branches to drawings of a file server (left) and a database server (right).
 >  - To the left (within the Internal network rectangler) is another computer drawing with the label: Administrators and internal client applications.
 Desktop workstations that are used by administrators and internal client applications.
 These machines will also be used to prepare data, author maps, and sometimes administer the other machines.